 This is a fresh approach to a long-shared partnership, building upon decades of collaborative efforts to protect and restore the park’s redwood forest ecosystems.
 This collaborative was catalyzed by a growing need to think about resource stewardship across boundaries at the systems level while embracing the principles of resiliency and landscape connectivity.
 This effort is intended to be responsive to that need by providing an avenue for sharing resources to get the work done.

-The complexity and costs of restoration have increased, making strategically coordinated project planning, execution, and funding more critical than ever.
+The complexity and costs of restoration continue to increase, making strategically coordinated project planning, execution, and funding more critical than ever.
 At the same time, scaling up and accelerating the pace of restoration activities is necessary at the landscape level if the park’s fragmented ecosystems are to be resilient to the harmful impacts of drought, fire, disease, invasive species, and climate change.

 Redwoods Rising brings together the existing Redwood National and State Parks partnership with the League to more strategically and efficiently address these needs.
 It serves to formalize the existing relationships among these organizations and further leverage the strengths of each partner, while also working to engage local tribes and communities in this focused effort.

 Furthermore, Redwoods Rising hopes to increase the pace and scale of restoration by pooling resources across boundaries, and truly achieve landscape-scale restoration.

 Where Can I Find Out More About Redwoods Rising?

-Even though we are at the beginning of this ambitious project - there are plenty of sites, staff, and blogs that are communicating about Redwoods Rising.
 In the years ahead, our restoration projects webpages will continue to grow.
-Save The Redwoods League (STRL) has great information about this collaborative project.
+Save The Redwoods League has great information about this collaborative project.
 The California Department of Parks and Recreation also has information and videos about Redwoods Rising.